eZanmoto/dock/README.md

 Overview
 --------

-* `dock run` runs once-off commands in a given container environment, and is generally expected to be run in a CI (non-interactive) environment.
+* `dock run-in` runs once-off commands in a given container environment, and is generally expected to be run in a CI (non-interactive) environment.
 * `dock shell` spawns a shell in a given container environment, and is generally expected to be run locally (in an interactive environment).